 • No propagation

-If you don’t want to put the translation into the memory, you want to re-draft it later for instance, just use CTRL + up or down arrow to navigate up and down through the document.
+If you don’t want to save the translation in the memory, for instance, if you want to re-draft it later, just use CTRL + up or down arrows to navigate up and down through the document.
 You can go back and edit your translations at any time before delivering the document.